ronna-s/go-ood/README.md

 Open tmp/maze.html file in your browser to see the results of your code.
 You can run the app multiple times to see your gopher running through different mazes.

----
+Done?

-Now that you are done, let's review the code that made this possible and examine the features that made it possible
+Let's review the code that made this possible and examine the features that made it possible

 Run
 ```bash